Adamskoullos/TraderDashboards/README.md

     - To create a proprietary analysis tool pulling in custom data and presenting it via a custom built a UI

 - Potential employers:
-    - Brokers, trading platform and charting package providers would value having a developer on their team that also has a high level of experience in there industry and is able to understand the practical nature and application of the development targets
+    - Brokers, trading and investment firms, trading platforms, charting package providers and financial news outlets would value having a developer on their team that also has a high level of experience in there industry and is able to understand the practical nature and application of the development targets